Skip to content

 Usage

-This micropipette is designed to be used by a robot and cannot be used manually with ease or precision.
+This micropipette was designed to be used by a robot and cannot be used manually with ease or precision.
 It is only intended for automated liquid-handling.

 The tip-ejector mechanism is not a part of the micropipette itself.
-Instead, the tips are ejected against a post that is mounted on a 20x20 aluminum V profile.
+Instead, the tips are ejected by crashing elegantly agains a "fork" structure, mounted on a 20x20 aluminum V profile.

 imagen_2023-11-13_150148465.png tipejectorreal.jpg